ameenattar92/Fake-news-classifiaction/README.md

-Fake News Classification using Explainable AI
+# **Fake News Classification using Explainable AI**

-This repository contains a comprehensive study on Fake News Classification using two datasets: the ISOT benchmark dataset and the Fake News dataset from Kaggle.
-We employ machine learning models and Explainable AI (XAI) techniques to provide insights into model predictions.
+This repository presents a comprehensive study on Fake News Classification using two datasets: the ISOT benchmark dataset and the Fake News dataset from Kaggle.
+We employ machine learning models and Explainable AI (XAI) techniques to gain insights into model predictions, ensuring transparency and interpretability.

-Project Overview:
+# *Project Overview:*

-This project aims to classify news articles as Fake or Real using machine learning models.
-We explore two widely used fake news datasets and demonstrate the importance of model interpretability by applying Explainable AI techniques, such as SHAP (SHapley Additive exPlanations), to understand model decisions.
+This project aims to classify news articles as Fake or Real using various machine learning models.
+We explore two widely used fake news datasets and demonstrate the importance of model interpretability by leveraging Explainable AI techniques, specifically SHAP (SHapley Additive exPlanations), to understand model decisions.

-Datasets
+# *Datasets:*

 ISOT Dataset

-The ISOT dataset contains news articles from legitimate and fake news sources.
-It is commonly used as a benchmark for fake news detection tasks.
+Description: Contains news articles from legitimate and fake news sources, commonly used as a benchmark for fake news detection tasks.

 Size: 44,898 articles

 Classes: Real and Fake news

 Source: ISOT Fake News Dataset

 Kaggle Fake News Dataset

-The Fake News dataset from Kaggle includes various features like the news title, text, and author.
-It is suitable for building models that classify the credibility of news articles.
+Description: Includes features like news title, text, and author, making it suitable for building models that classify news credibility.

 Size: ~20,800 articles

 Classes: Real and Fake news

 Source: Kaggle Fake News Dataset

-Modeling Approach
+# *Modeling Approach*

 We employ several machine learning models to tackle the classification task:

 Logistic Regression

 Random Forest

 Support Vector Machines (SVM)

-XGBoost
-Feature Engineering
+Naive Bayes

+# *Feature Engineering*

-For both datasets, we apply preprocessing techniques like:
+For both datasets, we apply the following preprocessing techniques:

-Text cleaning (removing punctuation, stopwords, etc.)
+Text Cleaning: Removing punctuation, stopwords, and special characters

-Vectorization (using TF-IDF and Word2Vec)
-Handling missing values and balancing the dataset Explainable AI (XAI) Techniques
+Vectorization: Using TF-IDF for feature extraction

+Handling Missing Values: Addressing missing data for robustness

+# *Explainable AI (XAI) Techniques*

-Model transparency is key for understanding predictions, especially in critical applications like fake news detection.
-We apply the following XAI methods to explain the results:
+Model transparency is essential for understanding predictions, especially in critical applications like fake news detection.
+We employ SHAP (SHapley Additive exPlanations) to explain the contribution of each feature to the model’s predictions.

-SHAP (SHapley Additive exPlanations):

-A method based on cooperative game theory that explains the contribution of each feature to the model’s prediction.
+SHAP: A cooperative game theory-based method that quantifies the impact of each feature on the final prediction, helping to validate model decisions and detect potential biases.

-LIME (Local Interpretable Model-Agnostic Explanations):
-A technique to locally approximate the decision boundary of black-box models.
-These explanations help in validating model predictions and detecting potential biases in the model.

-(We have used only SHAP in our experiments)

-Results:
+# *Results*

-Accuracy: We compare model performance on both datasets using accuracy, precision, recall, and F1-score.
+Model Performance: We compare models based on accuracy, precision, recall, and F1-score.

-Explanations: SHAP and LIME visualizations provide insights into how each feature contributes to the classification decision.
+Explanations: SHAP visualizations provide insights into how features influence classification decisions.

-Future Work:
+# *Future Work*

-Deep Learning Models: Incorporate LSTM or Transformer models to improve accuracy on larger datasets.
+Deep Learning Models: Incorporate LSTM or Transformer-based architectures to improve accuracy on larger datasets.

-Real-time Detection: Implement the model as a web service or API for real-time fake news detection.
+Real-time Detection: Develop a web service or API for real-time fake news detection.

-Additional Datasets: Explore more datasets to enhance model generalizability.
+Additional Datasets: Explore diverse datasets to enhance model generalizability and robustness.